dnnsoftware/Dnn.Platform/README.md

 How to Contribute
 -----------------

 Help make DNN better by contributing code into this repository.
-What with the following initial setup:
+Start with the following initial setup:

 * Fork this repository so you get a copy of your own.
 * Clone the forked repository on your development machine.